quantopirotroid/kernelcare-doc/docs/kernelcare-plus/README.md

 If you need to avoid patching of some particular process it could be done by blacklist defining.
 Default one is located in `/var/lib/libcare/blacklist` and contains a package-provided list.
-You can overwrite those values by creating `/var/cache/kcare/userspace/blacklist` file that has priority.
+You can overwrite those values by creating `/var/cache/kcare/userspace/blacklist` file with the higher priority.

 ## Auto update